radoslawlagan/Calculator-app/README.md

 This is a Calculator App that I've coded in Vanilla JavaScript.

 It has basic calculator functionalities like: addition, substraction, multiplication, division and percentage calculation.
-It also stores a history of results that You can later click on to use them in next operations.
+It also stores a history of results that You can click on to use them in next operations.
+You can also clear the history with a button.

 Calculator is my only project that is not made with Mobile First and RWD approach.
 Maybe I will update it one day. :)